-Her story has been featured on television, radio shows, podcasts and in many publications including L.A.
-Weekly, Women’s Health Magazine and Stand Up 2 Cancer.
+Her story has been featured on television, radio shows, podcasts and in many publications including Women’s Health Magazine and Stand Up 2 Cancer.
 She also does speaking engagements and performances of her show, for a variety of different charities and organizations.
 She is currently working on her memoir.

 Lisa is happily married to a wonderful man she met on her dating spree sans nipples.
 He adopted her daughter and her two cats, Bugs and Rosco.